Calistoga pushes for PG&E transmission line from St. Helena

 Calistoga and St. Helena run on separate systems.
 Calistoga is served by a 60-kilovolt transmission system from Lake County, via Santa Rosa, that runs along the eastern side of town to the substation on Highway 29.

-The St. Helena area and Angwin are served by two 115-kilovolt transmission lines through the Silverado substation.
+The St. Helena area, including Angwin, is served by two 115-kilovolt transmission lines through the Silverado substation.

 The problem for PG&E is finding a path for a line that doesn’t run through fire hazard zones that are tier 2 or tier 3, Hunt said.